obsidianmd/obsidian-help/en/Obsidian Sync/Troubleshoot Obsidian Sync.md

 `{"res":"err","msg":"Vault not found."}`

-This error appears in one of the following instances:
+This error may occur in the following scenarios:

-1. The vault has been deleted from another device for one reason or another.
+1. The vault has been deleted from another device for any reason.
-2. The sync subscription was inactive for more than 30 days, which resulted in the remote vault being purged.
+2. The sync subscription was inactive for over 30 days, leading to the removal of the remote vault.
-3. The subscription was cancelled and then re-purchased, which would have also purged the remote vault.
+3. The subscription was canceled or refunded, resulting in the purging of the remote vault.

-In all cases, you will need to disconnect from the remote vault and set up a new one with the data on your device.
+In each case, it is necessary to disconnect from the remote vault and establish a new connection, ensuring the data on your device is retained.